sammyne/mastering-ethereum/chapter06-transactions/README.md

     payload of your transaction
   - If there is no data in your transaction, the EVM will call a **fallback function** and, if that function is payable, will execute it to determine what to do next
-  - If there is no fallback function, then the effect of the transaction will be to increase the balance of the contract, exactly like a payment to a wallet
+  - If there is no code in fallback function, then the effect of the transaction will be to increase the balance of the contract, exactly like a payment to a wallet
+  - If there is no fallback function or non-payable fallback function, then transaction will be reverted

 ### Transmitting a Data Payload to an EOA or Contract